TodePond/TodePondDotCom/wikiblogarden/academia/from/the-outside/readme.md

 So maybe we should try to find a halfway house.

 [Ink & Switch](https://inkandswitch.com) speaks with an 'academ-ish' voice.
-Its 'papers' aren't actually papers.
+Its papers aren't actually papers.
 They have too much branding and too much character.
 I like them a lot!

 They're still very long though.
 And kinda dry to be honest l.
 (Sorry Ink & Switch, I still love them anyway).